Homa Bay’s First Case Of COVID-19 Masqueraded As A Funeral Attendee – CS Kagwe

 Further, the CS issued a stern warning against quarantine facilities flaunting the directives laid down by the government.
 For instance, he stated that there were reports indicating quarantine officials were involved in taking bribes to release quarantined persons.

-He also cautioned truck drivers who are not corresponding to the curfew directive restricting movement in and out of counties, and even from neighboring counties.
+He also cautioned truck drivers who are not corresponding to the curfew directive restricting movement in and out of counties, and even from neighboring countries.

 Read Also: Eastleigh Business Community Closes Shops, Malls To Combat Spread Of Coronavirus